Service child definition

 Our Service pupil population (85-95% of the school cohort) mainly comprises of pupils from the Coldstream Guard Regiment, Mounted Household Regiment and Welsh Guard Regiment.
 However, as Windsor is located on the ‘Guards corridor’, our parents also service the London District (Greenwich, Knightsbridge, Uxbridge) as well as Aldershot, Chessington and Pirbright.
 This means that our Service pupil population is subject to more frequent changes and movements compared to other schools with a similar MoD pupil population.
 Additionally, our Service families join the school at times other than the start of the academic year due to being relocated to the Windsor area.
 Our Service children typically stay at Alexander First School for 2 years or less.

-In July 2018, we experienced a significant turnover of Service pupils as the Household Cavalry was decommissioned from Windsor and relocated to Bulford.
+Between September 2017 to July 2018, we experienced a significant turnover of Service pupils as the Household Cavalry was decommissioned from Windsor and relocated to Bulford.
 Luckily, in September 2018 we were privileged to have the Welsh Guard join us.

 What we have learnt at Alexander First School about Service pupils